blischalk/haskell-notes/HaskellNotes.md

 	calcBmis xs = [bmi | (w, h) <- xs, let bmi = w / h ^ 2, bmi >= 25.0]

 	let boot x y z = x * y + z in boot 3 4 2

+## Where

+Similar to `let` but allows you to define the code before the variables (or local functions) are defined.

+	myFunk someVal = someVal - anotherVal
+		where anotherVal = 10
+		      localFunk a = a + anotherVal

 ## Case
 	describeList :: [a] -> String